Join us in praying for these missionaries as they share

 The Andersons spent their first few years analyzing the Curto language, developing literacy materials, preparing oral Bible stories, and translating the first Scripture portions to promote interest in the Gospel.
 Some seeds of interest began to grow.
-In 2013, there was a breakthrough when, through miraculous circumstances, the first Curto family began to study at the Ammi Training Center.
-Ammi is a school where indigenous people from all over Brazil come to learn about God.
-Although the Curto family came to Ammi primarily seeking physical safety, they soon found safety for their souls as one-by-one the entire family came to know Christ.
-The daughter was the first Curto believer and she developed a strong passion to see her people worship the one true God.
+In 2013, the first Curto family began to study at the Ammi Training Center, a school where indigenous people from all over Brazil come to learn about God.
+Although the Curto family came to Ammi primarily seeking physical safety, they soon found safety for their souls as one-by-one, the entire family came to know Christ.
 The Curto church is growing despite persecution and more new believers are studying God’s Word at Ammi.

 Eric & Katie Dodson

-They provide support in various ways including church planting, missionary training, discipleship, encouragement, medical, clothing and fresh water outreaches and spreading of the Gospel to the unreached people groups in Ghana and West Africa.
-Eric and Katie are based in Tamale Ghana but often work in remote, hard to reach areas.
+Eric and Katie provide support in various ways, including church planting, missionary training, discipleship, encouragement, medical, clothing and freshwater outreaches, and spreading the Gospel to the unreached people groups in Ghana and West Africa.
+Eric and Katie are based in Tamale, Ghana but often work in remote, hard-to-reach areas.

 Eric and Katie also are leading the Bethany Global University missionary internship program.
 Ghana is one of nine international sites offered by BGU.
-The interns are training and studying to become full-time missionaries to wherever God calls them.
+The interns are training and studying to become full-time missionaries wherever God calls them.
 Currently, Eric and Katie are back home at Athey on sabbatical.